atmostadam/atmostadam.github.io/README.md

 CLI Integration

 # Partner Integrations
-Names of systems that I integrated with can be provided upon request to see if there is a fit.
-However not all of these companies want to publish their business relationships or entry points which is fair enough.
+Names of systems that I have experience integrating with can be provided upon request to see if there is a fit.
+However, not all of these companies want to publish the extent of their business relationships or entry points which is fair enough.
- - Comcast - Back Office
+ - Comcast - Back Office & Middleware
- - Cisco - BTS Telephony Softswitch
+ - Cisco - Telephony Switches
- - Nortel Networks - CS2K Telephony Softswitch
+ - Nortel Networks - Telephony Switches
+ - Netcracker - Billing
+ - Verizon - Back Office
+ - Sigma Systems - Workflow
- - Red Hat OpenShift
+ - Red Hat - VMs
+ - VMWare - VMs
+ - Oracle - Database
+ - Microsoft - Database
+ - Sun Microsystems - Hardware
+ - Rancher - Cloud
+ - Veracode - Security
+ - Incognito - DOCSIS & Cable Modems
+ - TMForum - Communications Service Provider Forum
+ - Cable Labs - Cable Company R&D

 # Contact Information